gitaroktato/healthcheck-patterns/NOTES.md

 ## Shallow healthcheck
 *Restarts*
-*TBD*
-+ Helps if application has: memory, thread leak, pool misconfigurations
++ Helps if application has: memory, thread leak
 - Won't help if dependent service becomes unavailable
-- Won't help in case of deadlocks
+- Won't help in case of deadlocks, pool misconfigs, bugs

 *Traffic shaping*
 + Guarantees that only healthy services will recieve traffic